Optimal Switching of One-Dimensional Reflected BSDEs, and Associated Multi-Dimensional BSDEs with Oblique Reflection: Preliminaries

 \br In a symmetric way, assuming that the lower barrier is sub-regular and fixed, we can compare the increment of $\hat{K}^+$ when the upper barrier varies.\er

-The following lemma gives the continuous dependency of RBSDEs with one r.c.l.l. (right continuous and left limited) reflecting barrier, which will be used to prove the lower minimal boundary condition.
+The following lemma gives the continuous dependence of RBSDE with a r.c.l.l. (right continuous with left limit) reflecting barrier, which will be used to prove the lower minimal boundary condition.